task-proxemics/XLeRobot/Assembly.md

     - [Install Lerobot on your PC](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#b-install-lerobot)
 - Configure the motors according to the [SO100](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#c-configure-the-motors) and [LeKiwi](https://github.com/huggingface/lerobot/blob/main/examples/11_use_lekiwi.md#configure-motors) tutorials.
     - You need two sets of motors for 2 motor control boards: one for the SO100 arm (motors 1-6) and another for Lekiwi (motors 1-9).
-    - Tips: write the numbers on motors with marker.
+    - Tips: write the numbers on motors with marker and distinguish motors for different boards (you can name it L1-L6 and R1-R6).

 ![3a0621eb78b778edd62af9a0fc4348a](https://github.com/user-attachments/assets/036bdc8d-018f-45f9-a5b4-b1c31b2dc288)